hhennessy20/Airport_Route_Calculator/README.md

 3. Click Install Dependencies, which should automatically install pandas, matplotlib, etc. If not, these may need to manually be selected in the Anaconda Navigator.
 4. Run the frontend_wx.py file in Pycharm.
 5. The GUI should then open and allow the user to enter or select the desired start and end airports.
+6. Rather than running frontend_wx.py, you can also run a test by running the main function in porthop.py, which uses the two airports BTV and LNZ.